Hillsboro, Oregon: Transportation

 Freight rail service from Portland and Western Railroad with interconnections to the BNSF Railway and the Union Pacific Railroad both serve Hillsboro.
 The city is not served by passenger rail service over a heavy-rail line.
 Air travel is available at the Hillsboro Airport in the center of the city and at Stark's Twin Oaks Airpark, a general aviation field south of the city.
 The Hillsboro Airport is a general aviation airport operated by the Port of Portland, and is the second-busiest airport in the state after Portland International Airport.
 The airport mainly serves private pilots and corporate flights, with no scheduled airline flights from its two runways, but does have an on-call customs service.

 Oregon Route 8, known locally as the Tualatin Valley Highway (TV Highway), is the primary east–west highway.
 U.S. Route 26, also known as the Sunset Highway, bisects the northeast corner of the city.
 Other major east–west roads are Cornell Road and Main Street (formerly Baseline Road).
 Major north–south routes are Oregon Route 219 / 1st Avenue, 10th Avenue, Cornelius Pass Road, and Brookwood Parkway.
 The easternmost north–south route, 185th Avenue, borders Beaverton and runs between the Tanasbourne Town Center and the rest of Hillsboro.
 TV Highway connects to Cornelius and Forest Grove to the west and Beaverton to the east.

 Services

 Hillsboro operates its own library system, fire department, parks department, water system, police department, and municipal internet service.
-The Hillsboro Fire Department has five stations, and the Hillsboro Police Department operates two standard precincts and a mobile precinct.
+The Hillsboro Fire Department has six stations, and the Hillsboro Police Department operates two standard precincts and a mobile precinct.
 Wastewater treatment is provided through the county-wide Clean Water Services.
 The city's municipal internet service, HiLight, was initially launched in 2020 and expects to cover all households by 2027.